Overview

 rose suite-clean -y

-&& rose suite-run
+&& rose suite-run and will remove

 previous runs.
 Users may want to take extra care when